superfell/zkSforce/README.md

  * on OSX you need to add Security framework to the list of frameworks to link against.

 ## Project setup (via CocoaPods)

 The easiest way to get ZKSforce integrated into your app is to use [CocoaPods](http://cocoapods.org/), the Cocoa dependency manager framework, simply create a Podfile, e.g.

     platform :osx
-	pod 'ZKSforce', '~> 40.0.0'
+	pod 'ZKSforce', '~> 44.0.0'

 and run  `pod install myApp.xcodeproj`

 ## Project setup (manual)

 In order to support usage on both OSX & iOS, the library uses libxml as its XML parser rather than NSXML, which isn't fully implemented on iOS.
-Once you've added all the .h & .m files to your project, you'll need to goto the build settings and add /usr/include/libxml2 to the Header Search Paths, and add libxml2.dylib to the linked frameworks section, and then you should be good to go.
+Once you've added all the .h & .m files to your project, you'll need to goto the build settings and add /usr/include/libxml2 to the Header Search Paths, and add libxml2.dylib to the linked frameworks section.
+Then you should be good to go.
 For OSX you'll also need to add Security framework to the list of linked Frameworks.
 The [Wiki](https://github.com/superfell/zkSforce/wiki/Creating-a-new-project-that-uses-zkSforce) has a detailed write up on these steps.

+As of v44, zkSforce requires your project to use ARC.